bjlkeng/bjlkeng.github.io/source/posts/hypothesis-testing.rst

 We want to define :math:`R` such that when :math:`H_0` is true, we have a high probability of retaining :math:`H_0` and when :math:`H_0` is false, we have a high chance probability of rejecting it.
+Of course, our definition of :math:`R` should be heavily influenced by some estimate of :math:`\theta` based on our data :math:`X`.
 If we picked a good :math:`R`, when we actually observe our data then it should be quite simple to check if :math:`X \in R` and be correct quite often.

 Another way to view this is in terms of the errors we could make.
 If we reject :math:`H_0` when it's actually true, we've committed a **Type